canon202/Domain-to-ip-/README.md

-# Domain-to-ip-
+# Domain-to-ip
-It's just a simple tool to use found ip from domain's
+# It's just a simple tool to use found ip from domain's